linux-system-roles/logging/roles/rsyslog/README.md

     cert_src : "/path/to/es-cert.pem"
     key_src : "/path/to/es-key.pem"
 ```
-The key-value pairs in `rsyslog_elasticsearch` are used to configure rsyslog to send the logs to the Openshift Aggregated Logging ElasticSearch.
+The key-value pairs in the elasticsearch type logging_outputs are used to configure rsyslog to send the logs to the Openshift Aggregated Logging ElasticSearch.
 The elements are used in the output elasticsearch configuration 30-elasticsearch.conf as follows (note: not following the abstract syntax):
 ```
 if index_prefix starts with "project." then {
   action(